 After vesicular involution, slow resolution of the remaining erythematous plaques, typically without visible sequelae – Note, however, that scarring can occur if deeper epidermal and dermal layers have been compromised by excoriation, secondary infection, or other complications

 Unfortunately, resolution of the associated pain does not always accompany resolution of erythema and vesiculation.
 Postherpetic neuralgia (PHN), which usually is confined to the area of original dermatomal involvement, can persist for weeks, months, or years and is often severe.
+Severe prodromal pain and the density of the herpetic eruption have been characterized as risk factors and predictors for PHN.

 The reason why some patients with zoster experience PHN and others do not is not fully understood, but it is clear that patients who are older (> 60 years), particularly those who are debilitated or arteriosclerotic, are affected far more frequently than younger patients are.
 In addition, PHN is observed more frequently after cases of herpes zoster ophthalmicus (HZO) and in instances of upper-body dermatomal involvement.